 How much space do you have?
-Side burners can take up a lot of room on a patio or deck, so be sure to measure your available space before you shop.
+A grill with side burners can take up a lot of room on a patio or deck, so be sure to measure your available space before you shop.

 Do you plan to smoke meats?
 If so, choose a charcoal grill with smoking capabilities built in.

 Are you willing to pay more for ease of use?
 If so, look for a model with features such as a built-in thermometer, charcoal storage bin (for charcoal grills) and side tables or tool hooks.